LearnersGuild/guide/Game_Manual/Boundaries.md

 # Game Boundaries

+## Basic requirements

+The Learners Guild program structure requires the learner to have the ability to…

+- work in open floor plan arrangement with large group of people
+- work on projects collaboratively in-person 8:30-6:00pm Monday – Friday
+- work in teams of 2 or more on collaborative projects
+- participate fully in the learning operating system (submit retros, vote on projects, review projects, work collaboratively...etc.)
+- abide by all policies, space agreements, and culture agreements
+- demonstrate responsiveness to feedback about social skills (from staff and from peer evaluations)

+## Additional Boundaries

+In addition to the above basic requirements, players need to stay within the boundaries of the game.

 The boundaries of the game define its edges: what the objective is, and how a player succeeds or fails.

 It is important to note that the game is _not_ zero-sum: one player winning does not mean another loses.
 It is a multiplayer cooperative game where each player's success is interconnected to and supported by other players' successes.